Bodleian Library: Schools Quadrangle and Tower of the Five Orders

 By the time of Bodley's death in 1613, his planned further expansion to the library was just starting.
 The Schools Quadrangle (sometimes referred to as the "Old Schools Quadrangle", or the "Old Library") was built between 1613 and 1619 by adding three wings to the Proscholium and Arts End.
 Its tower forms the main entrance to the library, and is known as the Tower of the Five Orders.
 The Tower is so named because it is ornamented, in ascending order, with the columns of each of the five orders of classical architecture: Tuscan, Doric, Ionic, Corinthian and Composite.

 The three wings of the quadrangle have three floors: rooms on the ground and upper floors of the quadrangle (excluding Duke Humfrey's Library, above the Divinity School) were originally used as lecture space and an art gallery.
 The lecture rooms are still indicated by the inscriptions over the doors (see illustration).
 As the library's collections expanded, these rooms were gradually taken over, the university lectures and examinations were moved into the newly created University Schools building.
 The art collection was transferred to the Ashmolean.
 One of the schools was used to host exhibitions of the library's treasures, now moved to the renovated Weston Library, whilst the others are used as offices and meeting rooms for the library administrators, a readers' common room, and a small gift shop.

 Later 17th and 18th centuries

 The agreement with the Stationers' Company meant that the growth of stock was constant and there were also a number of large bequests and acquisitions for other reasons.
 Until the establishment of the British Museum in 1753, the Bodleian was effectively the national library of England.
 By then the Bodleian, Cambridge University Library and the Royal Library were the most extensive book collections in England and Wales.

 The astronomer Thomas Hornsby observed the transit of Venus from the Tower of the Five Orders in 1769.

+The library was significantly supplied by the Strasbourg company Treuttel & Würtz.
 A large collection of medieval Italian manuscripts was bought from Matteo Luigi Canonici in 1817.
 In 1829, the library bought the collection of Rabbi David Oppenheim, adding to its Hebrew collection.